PPCA2014/ppca_soa/README.md

 ## Installation instructions

 The ErlangMS software is installed in the /usr/lib/ems-bus folder under the proprietary user erlangms in the operating system.
 For security reasons, the bus runs as erlangms instead of root.
-In addition, the home directory /var/opt/erlangms bus is created.
+In addition, the home directory /var/opt/erlangms is created.
 In this folder you will find the configuration file the emsbus.conf of the bus and the configuration file odbc.ini used to access the database.

 To install ErlangMS in the Debian, Ubuntu or CentOS, follow the instructions below: